OSGeo/PROJ/docs/source/apps/cct.rst

     Print version number.

-The *+args* arguments are associated with coordinate operation parameters.
+The *+opt* arguments are associated with coordinate operation parameters.
 Usage varies with operation.

 .. only:: html